danfq/danfq/README.md

 My name is Dan, and I'm a 24 year old Dev from Portugal.

-I'm a Mobile Developer, currently certified in Flutter.
+I'm a Mobile Developer, currently certified in Flutter.<br>
+I am now learning NextJS and React Native.

 # Work
 I am open to any freelancing jobs that may require an extra hand - check <a href="#contact">Contact</a>.